Placement for Adoption

 - The prospective adopter gives 28 days' written notice that they no longer wish to be temporarily approved as a foster parent in relation to the child; or

-- The child is placed for adoption with the prospective adopter; following the approval of the Head of Service, LAC, Permanency and Planning to place the child.
+- The child is placed for adoption with the prospective adopter; following the approval of the Head of Service, Child in Care, Permanency and Planning to place the child.
 The child will then be placed under Adoption Agency regulations and the foster care approval is revoked.

 Practitioner Guide